dtklumpp/elements/README.md

 * And as stretch goals I can implement the more advanced rules for Element Stone movement / powers, plus more advanced CSS stuff if i get to it.

-* Fire & Water powers are stretch goals
+* Fire & Water & Earth powers are stretch goals

 * Stretch stretch stretch goal: play with someone over the internet!!